 About Downtown West & the DWCA

 Situated between 8 Street SW and 14 Street SW and between the Canadian Pacific Railway (CPR) tracks and the Bow River (see map below), Calgary's Downtown West is a well-established "vertical village" neighbourhood which is also still evolving its identity.

-Downtown West cherishes its heritage resources - Mewata Armoury, the Kerby Centre and the former Science Centre site - and is proud to invite everyone to Shaw Millennium Park, and to take the same quick walk to the Bow River which we who live here can enjoy every day.
+Downtown West cherishes its heritage resources - Mewata Armoury, the Kerby Centre and the Centennial Planetarium (get updates on its renovations here).
+We are proud to invite everyone to Shaw Millennium Park, and to take the same quick walk to the Bow River which we who live here can enjoy every day.
 The massive annual Stampede Parade makes its big turn in the centre of Downtown West every July, and so DW is the choice spot to be on that day.

 But we do face our challenges.

 In recent years, Downtown West has experienced a significant amount of residential development.
 However, it stands as an "island" at the west end of the Centre City, lacking the qualities of amenity and integration that would provide a stronger sense of identity.

 Downtown West, although strong in its adjacency to the Bow River, it is not well-connected for pedestrian movements to the Bow riverfront, surrounding neighbourhoods, and Downtown.
 The substantial amount of east-west vehicular movements bisect the neighbourhood - therefore we are not yet fully achieving the components of an integrated neighbourhood.

 The policies for Downtown West seek to provide a stronger sense of place, and to better integrate it as a neighbourhood both within and as a part of the Centre City.

 The DWCA was formed in 2002 by a concerned group of residents from the Downtown West End.
 As Gordon Smith, founding president, recalls a visit to the Alderman's office in 2001: